SeqAnalysis/scMSI/README.md

 Example Usage
 --

+For detailed instructions on how to use the software, please refer to the scMSI_deploymentGuide, scMSI_installationGuide, and scMSI_testingDocumentation.
+These guides provide step-by-step directions for deployment, installation, and testing procedures.

-For example usage, please refer to the example folder, which contains test cases and test data.
-The core code is in the code folder
+For example usage, please check the example folder, which contains test cases and test data to help you get started.
+The core functionality of the software is located in the code folder.